BRYN MAWR COLLEGE

 Although the raw numbers may seem small, Bryn Mawr has fewer than 2000 students total, so they represent a significant portion of the college population.

 Over time, the scope of this project also expanded.
-I worked one-on-one with the department chair to develop a new advising system and created resources for incoming students.
+I worked one-on-one with the department chair to develop resources for incoming students.

 27

-students have declared an Education Major since its implementation in Fall 2023
+students declared an Education Major in the 2023 - 2024 academic year.

 50%